Blog Post

 Consumer Watchdog — which, as the name implies is a consumer watchdog organization — is raising alarms over privacy concerns that have been brought to the fore as online search company Google engages in wheeling and dealing before the House Communications and Consumer Protection Subcommittee.

-By Clint Boulton eWEEK.COM
+CONTACT: Clint Boulton

 3. July 2009